studentgrad0419/cache-coherence-sim/README.md

 Instructions to run as per report:

-Compile the Simulator from the Simulator folder:
+Open zip in root directory
+  cd Simulator/
-  g++ -std=c++11 -Wall -Wextra -static -g -o simulator *.cpp -I.
+  g++ -std=c++11 -Wall -Wextra -g -o simulator.exe *.cpp -I. cp simulator.exe ../Benchmark/ cd .. cd Generator/ g++ -g -o generator.exe generator.c cp generator.exe ../Benchmark/ cd ..
-  copy this "simulator" into the benchmark folder

-Compile the Generator from the Generator folder:
-  g++ -g -o generator .\generator.c
-  copy this "generator" into the benchmark folder

-Compile the helper functions in Benchmark folder:
+  cd Benchmark/
-  g++ -o run_benchmarks .\run_benchmarks.c
+  g++ -o run_benchmarks.exe run_benchmarks.c
-  g++ -o run_sim_config .\run_sim_config.c
+  g++ -o run_sim_config.exe run_sim_config.c

-you can run "run_sim_config" and then "run_benchmarks"
+you can run "run_sim_config.exe" if you want to generate new tracefiles and then "run_benchmarks.exe" to generate the data

-run_sim_config will generate the tracefiles as specified in the "sim_config.txt"
+run_sim_config will generate (and overwrite) the tracefiles as specified in the "sim_config.txt"

 run_benchmarks will run the simulation as specified in the "benchmarks.txt"